GodefroidMugisha/25964_MUGISHA_Godefroid_Sunday_Afternoon/README.md

 1. Copy the Java file into your preferred Java IDE or text editor.
 2. Compile the program using the command:
    ```
-   javac CarRentalSystem.java
+   javac ExceptionHandlingScenarios.java
    ```
 3. Run the program using the command:
    ```
-   java CarRentalSystem
+   java ExceptionHandlingScenarios
    ```
-4. Use the menu to select different operations (add car rental entry, simulate checked/unchecked exceptions, or exit).
+4. Use the menu to select different operations (e.g., add entries, simulate exceptions, or exit).

 ---

 ## Key Features
-- **Readability**: The program is well-documented with comments explaining each exception scenario and car rental system operation.
+- **Readability**: The program is well-documented with comments explaining each exception scenario and system operation.
-- **Modularity**: Separate methods are used for exception handling and the car rental system for better organization.
+- **Modularity**: Separate methods are used for exception handling and each system for better organization.
 - **Interactive Design**: A menu-driven approach enhances usability for users.
 - **Real-life Simulation**: Exception scenarios mimic realistic situations for effective learning.